RaduMC/AssetStudio/README.md

-**UnityStudio** is an independent tool for exploring, extracting and exporting assets.
+**AssetStudio** is an independent tool for exploring, extracting and exporting assets.

 **None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Unity Technologies or its affiliates.**